-An established A 5\ horse and rider combination can ride down to CCN3\ without penalty, if there is no higher class offered at the competition.
+A $5^$ horse and rider combination can ride down to CCN3\ without penalty, if there is no higher class offered at the competition.

-Established Combinations with a 4\ MER horses and riders, riding down, as a combination, to CCN2\ and below will incur 10 7.5 penalties.
+Combinations with a 4\ MER riding down to CCN2\ and below will incur 7.5 penalties.

-Established Combinations with a 3\ MER horses and riders, riding down, as a combination, to CCN1\ will incur 10 7.5 penalties.
+Combinations with a 3\ MER riding down to CCN1\ will incur 7.5 penalties.